Hedge fund diversification

 Youssef LOURAOUI

-This article is organised as follows: we describe the primary characteristics of the research paper.
+This article is organized as follows: we describe the primary characteristics of the research paper.
 Then, we highlight the research paper’s most important points.
 This essay concludes with a discussion of the principal findings.

 Introduction